-With your help, we can dramatically reduce the hazards posed by light pollution in Houston, Dallas, Fort Worth, and all of Texas and allow birds to resume their typical migratory behaviors.
+With your help, we can dramatically reduce the hazards posed by light pollution in cities nationwide and allow birds to resume their typical migratory behaviors.

 What we need you to do:

-- Join us by committing to turn lights off from 7:00 p.m. to 7:00 a.m. during this critical migration period.
+- Join us by committing to turn lights off from 11:00 p.m. to 6:00 a.m. during critical migration periods.

 - Talk with friends, businesses, elected officials, schools, and other stakeholders and get them to join the movement, too!